FedMed-GAN: Federated Domain Translation on Unsupervised Cross-Modality Brain Image Synthesis: Experiments

 To deeply investigate why FedMed-GAN can outperform the centralized training, we visualize the latent space of generators for FedMed-GAN and centralized training, respectively.
-In specific, the generator of CycleGAN is U-Net~\cite{Ronneberger2015UNetCN}.
+In specific, the generator of CycleGAN is U-Net~\citep{Ronneberger2015UNetCN}.
 We take the down-sample layer 5 of U-Net as the latent space.
-After that, we divide the last dimension of the extracted vector into two dimensions (denoted as x and y), and reduce the vector by averaging remaining dimensions.
+After that, we divide the last dimension of the extracted vector into two dimensions (denoted as x and y), and reduce the vector by averaging the remaining dimensions.
 In Fig.~\ref{fig:latent-space-ixi}, we plot 400 samples randomly selected in each modality.

-The main differences between our FedMed-GAN and the centralized training are FedAvg~\cite{mcmahan2017communication} and DP-SGD~\cite{abadi2016deep}.
-We provide ablation studies for these two parts and evaluate whether they play important roles in stabilizing the training dynamics of GAN.
+The main differences between our FedMed-GAN and the centralized training are FedAvg~\citep{mcmahan2017communication} and DP-SGD~\citep{abadi2016deep}.
+We provide ablation studies for these two parts and evaluate whether they play an important role in stabilizing the training dynamics of GAN.
 The aim of cross-modality neuroimaging data is to pursue high fidelity and global diversity.
-The global diversity refers to the diversity of whole generated neuroimaging data points.
-The cross-modality natural image synthesis pursues that each image can be synthesized into many styles rather than a certain one.
+The global diversity refers to the variety of neuroimaging data points as a whole.
+The cross-modality natural image synthesis attempts to synthesize each image into multiple styles as opposed to a single style.
 As for fidelity, we can obtain the results from the overlapped size of the latent space between the real ones.
 As the overlapped size becomes larger, the fidelity of the generated samples becomes higher.
 For global diversity, we can obtain the results from the variance of latent space of the generated samples, i.e. fake A and fake B. Therefore, as the variance becomes higher, the global diversity gets much higher.

-\subsubsection{Notation.}
+\subsubsection{Notation}

 In Fig.~\ref{fig:latent-space-ixi}, modal A is PD-weighted MRI data and modal B is T2-weighted MRI data from IXI.
 The red dots denote the distributions of the latent space for modal A. The blue dots are the distributions of the latent space for the generated samples of modal A~(termed as fake A).
 The green dots are the distributions of the latent space for modal B. The black dots are the distributions of the latent space for the generated samples of modal B~(termed as fake B).
 Fig.~\ref{fig:latent-space-ixi}(a) denotes the centralized training method for CycleGAN.
 Fig.~\ref{fig:latent-space-ixi}(b) denotes the centralized training method combined with DP-SGD.
 Fig.~\ref{fig:latent-space-ixi}(c) denotes the FedAvg algorithm without DP-SGD.
 Fig.~\ref{fig:latent-space-ixi}(d) denotes the FedAvg algorithm combined with DP-SGD.